AlbertaSat/network_stack/README.md

 The entry point to the application is found in source/sys_main.c - here you will find the main() funciton which begins the client/server code.

+The docs/ folder will contain all important documents.

 ## Notes
 #### This is the place for developers to jot down any important lessons learned to speed up the process for future development/debugging
+Test